FedeFiumi/Design_Patterns_examples/SOLID/README.md

 * __Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.__

 This problem is very common also in the embedded world.
-YOu want to decauple from the low level, by inverting the dependency.
+YOu want to decouple from the low level, by inverting the dependency.
 If the high level module is dependent by the low level one, it is hell to update the code, since a modification on the lower level might cause a cascade impact on all the upper modules.